 Plant-Powered Heart Health

-Plant-Based Cooking: Local Resources
+Plant-Based Nutrition: Local Resources

 StirthepotGR is a local plant-based living resource started by Sue Stauffacher.
 The website has useful information and links for plant-based cooking classes, recipes, and community supper club.